Completing your gift or inheritance tax return (IT38)

 - set out full details of the circumstances of the transaction in doubt

-- identify the CAT law giving rise to doubt
+- identify the section of CAT legislation giving rise to the doubt

 - identify the amount of tax or deductibility in doubt